orfeotoolbox/let-it-snow/README.md

 ## Code Example

 To build DEM data download the SRTM files corresponding to the study area and build the .vrt using gdalbuildvrt.
-Edit config.json file to activate preprocessing : Set "preprocessing" to true and set vrt path.
+Edit config.json file to activate preprocessing : Set "preprocessing" to true and set the vrt path.

 The snow detection is performed in the Python script app/run_snow_detector.py.

-Configure PYTHONPATH environnement
+Configure PYTHONPATH environment
 ```sh
 export PYTHONPATH=${lis-build-dir}/app/:$PYTHONPATH
 ```